semaphoreci/docs/introduction_5b0bd1fe2c7d3a2f9011f6d5.md

 #### About Semaphore 2.0 YAML files

-The following is a small YAML configuration file used in a simple Semaphore 2.0 project that has two jobs and uses secrets:
+The following is a small YAML configuration file used in a simple Semaphore 2.0 project that has two jobs under the same `task` property and uses two secrets named `mySecrets` and `more-mihalis-secrets`:

     $ cat .semaphore/semaphore.yml
     version: "v1.0"